Los Angeles Retaliation Attorney

 The law requires that, in order to prove that retaliation occurred, the employee must prove that they engaged in a protected activity.
 This is ideally done by demonstrating that a written complaint was made, which is why we always advise workers to make their complaints in writing.

 Employees must also prove that the employer engaged in an adverse action.
 Adverse actions can include termination, demotion, suspension, or denying employee job benefits.
 Other examples include a negative performance evaluation, removing managerial duties, reassignment to another position, or verbal or physical abuse.

 Retaliation for Requesting or Requiring Reasonable Accommodation for a Disability

 It is also illegal for your employer to retaliate against you for requesting or requiring a reasonable accommodation.
 This would occur, for instance, when someone is terminated after they requested or took a medical leave of absence for a disability.

 Under whistleblower legislation, your employer cannot penalize you for exposing their illegal acts or wrongdoing.
 Victims of retaliation can bring legal action against their employer and claim compensation for lost wages along with psychological and emotional distress.
 In some cases, they can also obtain punitive damages.

 Contact Us for a Comprehensive Case Evaluation

 Consult with Strong Advocates today to determine whether you have a viable retaliation case in California.
-At Strong Advocates, we strongly believe that unscrupulous companies should be brought to justice and that whistleblowers should not have their lives ruined just because they did the right thing.
-If you are a whistleblower who has been fired, threatened, or otherwise targeted unfairly by your employer, please don’t hesitate to call us today at (800) 870-9886 for legal counsel you can rely on.
+At Strong Advocates, we strongly believe that unscrupulous companies should be brought to justice that employees should not have their lives ruined just because they did the right thing.
+If you are an employee who has been fired, threatened or otherwise targeted unfairly by your employer in retaliation for reporting illegal actions, please don’t hesitate to call us today at call us today at (800) 260-1495 for legal counsel you can rely on.